tamouse/jekyll_reveal_generator/README.md

 ## Usage

   	$ jekyll_reveal_generator help

+or

+    $ jrg help

+To create a new presentation, use `init`:

+    $ jrg init my_prez

+and answer the prompts.
+This will run the `setup.sh` script and initialize a git repository and make the first commit.

+To create a slide, from the presentation root directory, run:

+    $ cd my_pres
+    $ jrg slide

+and answer the prompts.

+The included Rakefile has two tasks, `serve` and `publish`:

+* `serve` launches the jekyll server on port 4000
+* `publish` builds the presentation adding the `_publish.yml` configuration to the normal configuration

 ## Templates

-The slide presentation templates are in the `templates/` directory.
+The slide presentation template is in the `templates/presentation/` directory.

+The new slide templates are in `templates/slides`

+There is no provision for adding or modifying the templates.

 ## Development